The future of AI content is not better prompts. It's better systems.

 The quality problem

 This is the same problem that has always existed in creative production.
 Consistency requires a system, and in traditional work that system is called art direction.
 Someone defines the visual language, the lighting approach, the colour logic, and the texture palette.
 Every individual piece then gets produced within that framework.
-That is what makes a campaign feel like a campaign instead of a mood board dump.
+That's what makes a campaign feel like a campaign instead of a mood board dump.

 What I built